Hrumble/OSRPG/README.md

 3. Replace all the values and add as many items and quantities as you want

-4. resell_rate is the price at which the trader will sell you items based on their values. a resale rate of 1 would make that trader sell you items at the same price that you sold them to him
+4. resale_rate is the price at which the trader will sell you items based on their values. a resale rate of 1 would make that trader sell you items at the same price that you sold them to him

 Here is the example of a Wandering Trader: